vidhya-21-12/Spring-Sample-TaskList-RestApi/README.md

  1.Run the project through the IDE and head out to http://localhost:8080

- 2.Find the end in NameSpaceConstant Folder.
+ 2.Find the end points in NameSpaceConstant Folder.

 ## Postman Collections: